How long does a speeding ticket affect your auto insurance?

 - Your auto insurance rates will increase at an average rate of 15 percent annually after you receive a speeding ticket.
 This surcharge is usually applied to your policy for about 3 full years.

 - Drivers with one speeding ticket pay $46 per month or $552 per year more for auto insurance than those with clean records.

 - If you have multiple speeding tickets, you could also lose any safe driver or good driver discounts earned from your insurance provider

 Getting caught speeding not only leads to fines, but it can also cause your auto insurance rates to increase.
 But how long does a speeding ticket affect your auto insurance and how much will your rates increase?
-While the timeline changes by provider, speeding tickets stay on your driving record for about 36 months.

 When you get cited for speeding, you’re ordered to appear in court or pay your fine by mail.
 If you pay the fine, you’re admitting guilt, and the citation will turn into a conviction on your driving record.